nhz2/BNK-E100-reader/README.md

 ## Overview

 The main goal is to setup a recording from the BNKChipV4_E100, save the recording to a file, and enable analysis of the data in python.
-The secondary goal is to monitor the recording in real time in a GUI.

 [Firmware](./firmware)